EFTEC/AutoLoadOne/README.md

 In comparison, Composer's autoload (optimized) uses

-    Generated optimized autoload files containing 11582 classes Number of Maps: 11582 classes (2.6mb will use per request.
+    Generated optimized autoload files containing 11582 classes Number of Maps: 11582 classes (2.6mb of memory will be use per request per user)

 |Composer's autoload (optimized) | AutoLoadOne (not optimized) |  AutoLoadOne (not optimized, compressed) |
 |------------------|---------------------------------|-------------|